 - 1. Assist the local jurisdictions, ODOT, and Salem Area Mass Transit District with TIP amendments and administrative modifications. - 2.
 Track the status of STPBG-U, TA-U, CMAQ, and other federally funded projects (status of obligation, project development phases, etc.). - 3.
 Work with ODOT's Region 2 and Highway Program staff to match the projects in the TIP with the STIP and ODOT's Financial Plan. - 4.
-Act as a liaison between federal agencies, ODOT, SAMTD, and local jurisdictions to resolve delays in project development.
+Act as a liaison between federal agencies, ODOT, SAMTD, and local jurisdictions to resolve delays in project development. - 5.
+Attend local jurisdiction/ODOT monthly coordination meetings.

-• Develop the annual list of obligated projects developed in coordination with ODOT and SAMTD and post on MWVCOG's website (December 2019).
+• Develop the annual list of obligated projects developed in coordination with ODOT and SAMTD and post on MWVCOG's website (December 2020).